CounterHack/config-review/Data_Confidentiality_Integrity_Requirements.md

 Encrypt all sensitive information at rest.

->Election databases and their backups, for example, should be encrypted to ensure they are protected from manipulation.
+> databases and their backups, for example, should be encrypted to ensure they are protected from manipulation.

 Applies to: All components